adamjq/serverless-twirp/README.md

 - Lambda only runs in response to requests, meaning it is cheap for sporadic workloads
 - Lambda handles autoscaling by default
-- Lambda is good fit with Golang because the compiled binaries are small and fast
+- Golang compiled binaries are relatively small, meaning faster cold-starts
 - API Gateway handles security out of the box with IAM Authentication and lambda authorizers
 - API Gateway can be configured to handle metering, throttling and monitoring